Mo-yis/CutterPlus/README.md

 <br>

+- First, select the branch to download in the upper left corner.
+The default branch is "main".
 - Github: Click the **green** "**Code**" in the upper right corner and then click "**Download ZIP**".
 - If you plan to put the datapack into the archive, please unzip it in the ".minecraft\\saves\\(save name)\\datapacks\\" directory.
 - If you are preparing to create a new world, please add the extracted folder to the game.